 Most people have at least heard of the concept of a circadian rhythm.
 For those who haven’t, it’s our internal clock: a 24-hour cycle of biological, mental, and physiological processes.
 These processes include cognitive performance, mood, and most importantly here, sleep and wakefulness.
 Although circadian rhythms are hardwired into our nature, external cues called “zeitgebers” can alter these rhythms.
 Temperature, medicines or drugs, exercise, eating and drinking patterns, as well as light are all zietgebers.

-Without question, light is the zietgeber with the biggest impact on our sleep cycle.
+Light is the zietgeber with the biggest impact on our sleep cycle.
 This is because for millions of years, before anyone could even fathom the idea of a light bulb, the light/dark cycle of the earth was the way by which we lived our lives.
 We had to hunt and be active during the day (when we could see everything) and sleep by night when we could not.
 Throughout our evolutionary development, being alert and awake during the daytime was how we survived, and this notion gradually became part of our natural instincts.

 Fast forward to today – a world with the advent of the light bulb.
 As it turns out, not only natural daylight has the ability to affect our sleeping patterns.
-Studies have shown that artificial sources can have a significant impact on our sleep as well; more specifically, sources that emit light in the same hue as afternoon sunlight.
+Studies have shown that artificial sources can have a significant impact on our sleep as well - more specifically, sources that emit light in the same hue as afternoon sunlight.

 So, what is the hue of midday sunlight?
-It is blue light in the color temperature spectrum of 5000K and above.
+Blue light in the color temperature spectrum of 5000K and above.
 Some overhead light sources, along with your televisions, laptops, and phone screens, emit light in this spectrum.
 Remember, for millions of years blue light meant daylight, not an episode of The Tonight Show or a game of Angry Birds.
 Although our conscious minds know the difference, our bodies and biological clocks don’t – so when we turn on bright, cool lights or use our electrical devices late into the night, the blue light from these sources triggers our mental alertness, making it harder for our bodies to fall asleep.